moorelabvanderbilt/moorelabwiki/mouses/genotyping.md

 The only temperature that you have to determine is the annealing temperature.
 There are several online calculators for this - one that I use is [the one from Promega](http://www.promega.com/a/apps/biomath/?calc=tm), since then you can select Green Mix as your buffer mixture.
 However, this only calculates the *melting* temperature of one primer at a time.
 The *annealing* temperature (what you use in the PCR protocol) is generally about 5&deg;C below the lowest melting temperature.

-In addition to using the calculator, if you have a PCR machine that can do a gradient of temperatures, you can set it to a gradient of about &plusmn;5&deg;C from the annealing temperature suggested by the above calculation.
+In addition to using the calculator, if you have a PCR machine that can do a gradient of temperatures, you can set the annealing temperature step to a gradient of about &plusmn;5&deg;C from the annealing temperature suggested by the above calculation.
+If you run this gradient protocol with a single positive control sample for the gene of interest, you can see the temperature that produced the best band on the resulting gel.

-There are more complicated PCR protocols sometimes listed on Jackson's website, like where the annealing temperature rises slightly each cycle, but they have never worked very well for me, so I just use the simple ones.
+In addition to this simple protocol, there are more complicated PCR protocols (often listed in the genotyping section of Jackson's website), like where the annealing temperature rises slightly each cycle.
+They have never worked very well for me, so I just use the simple ones.

 ## Adding a new protocol to the cycler

 Our PCR machine is very old, so it's kind of a weird puzzle to get stuff entered.

+Starting on the home screen, using the arrow buttons to move the selection, select **FILES**.
+Press **Enter**.

+Select **New**.
+Press **Enter**.

+It will created a new protocol, called UNNAMED, and bring you to the editor screen.
+Select where it says **BLOCK**, and press **Sel** until it changes to **TUBE**.

+Select the asterisks next to **LID=** and set it to 105&deg; using the numpad.

+Using the arrow buttons, navigate the cursor to the left of **end**.

+Press **Sel** until the row changes to **1 T=\*\*\*\*&deg; \*\*:\*\*:\*\**